 Care coordination is always available for you.
-You can stop using this service at any time by telling your care coordinator or by contacting UCare Connect.
+You can stop using this service at any time by telling your care coordinator or by contacting Customer Service.
 If you want to change your care coordinator, you can file a grievance requesting a new care coordinator.
-If you are offered county case management and do not want to work with a county case manager, you can ask for a UCare Connect care coordinator to work with you instead.

-- An assessment to identify how the care coordinator can help you with health care, housing, food security and other needs - Help with scheduling, coordinating, and receiving assessments or tests and health care services such as dental, behavioral health, rehabilitative and primary care - Creation and updating of your support plan, based on your unique needs and working with the people you choose - With your permission, UCare Connect care coordinators can communicate with agencies and people who can help meet your needs: - Work together with you and others you choose when you have a change in your health care needs or a hospitalization - Help you find resources you need in your community - Work together with your Home and Community Based Services waiver case managers or other case managers - With your participation, UCare Connect care coordinators also do the following: - Help you set goals for your health and well-being and work with you to reach them - Communicate or meet with you regularly to discuss your health and well-being - Remind you when you need preventive services, tests or appointments that are part of your support plan - Additional Care Coordination services: - Fitness benefits, disease management, community education programs, locating providers, medical transportation, assistance with establishing home and community-based services through the member's county of financial responsibility
+- An assessment to identify how the care coordinator can help you with health care, housing, food security and other needs - Help with scheduling, coordinating, and receiving assessments or tests and health care services such as dental, mental health and substance use disorder, rehabilitative and primary care - Creation and updating of your support plan, based on your unique needs and working with the people you choose - With your permission, Minnesota Senior Care Plus care coordinators can communicate with agencies and people who can help meet your needs: - Work together with you and others you choose when you have a change in your health care needs or a hospitalization - Help you find resources you need in your community - Work together with your Home and Community Based Services waiver case managers or other case managers - With your participation, Minnesota Senior Care Plus care coordinators also do the following: - Help you set goals for your health and well-being and work with you to reach them - Communicate or meet with you regularly to discuss your health and well-being - Remind you when you need preventive services, tests or appointments that are part of your support plan - Additional Care Coordination services: - Fitness benefits, disease management, community education programs, locating providers, medical transportation, assistance with establishing home and community-based services

-• If you have questions or need help contacting your care coordinator, call UCare Connect Customer Service at the phone number listed in Section 1.
+• If you have questions or need help contacting your care coordinator, call Minnesota Senior Care Plus Customer Service at the phone number listed in Section 1.